magao-x/handbook/software/agents.rst

 Standard Workflow
 ----------------------
-You must still follow the standard workflow using feature branches, testing from your home directory, and pull-request to get reviewed before merging.
+You must still follow the :doc:`standard workflow<hacking>` using feature branches, testing from your home directory, and pull-request to get reviewed before merging.

 AGENTS.md
 ---------------------------